veracruz-project/video-object-detection/README.md

   ffmpeg -i in.mp4 -map 0:0 -vcodec copy -an -f h264 in.h264
   ```

-## Execution outside Veracruz
+## File tree
-* The program is expecting the following file tree that must be mirrored on the executing machine:
+* The program is expecting the following file tree:
   ```
-  + output/
+  + output/           (prediction images outputted by the program)
-  + program_data/
+  + program_data/     (data read by the program)
-  +-- coco.names
+  +-- coco.names      (list of detectable objects)
-  +-- labels/ (optional)
+  +-- labels/         (alphabet (optional))
   +---- *.png
-  +-- yolov3.cfg
+  +-- yolov3.cfg      (configuration)
-  +-- yolov3.weights
+  +-- yolov3.weights  (model)
   + video_input/
-  +-- in.h264
+  +-- in.h264         (H264 video)
   ```

+## Execution outside Veracruz
+Running the program outside Veracruz is useful to validate the program without considering the policy and the TEE backend it runs on.
-* There are several ways to run the program outside Veracruz.
-In any case the prediction images can be found under `./output/`
+There are several ways to do that.
+In any case the [file tree](#file-tree) must be mirrored on the executing machine.

 ### As a native binary
 * Build as a native binary: